 By \cite[Theorem 7.1(1)]{BMS19}, $\THH(S;\Z_p)$ is even for every quasiregular semiperfectoid ring $S$, i.e., $\pi_{*}\THH(S;\Z_p)$ is concentrated in even degrees.
 This is the key property of $\THH$ that implies many results in \cite[\S 7]{BMS19}.
 For $\THR$, we need the slice filtration

 in $\Sp^{\Z/2}$, which is an equivariant generalization of the Postnikov filtration in $\Sp$.
-In this article, we use the slice filtration introduced by Ullman \cite{Ull13}, which is a slight adjustment of the original slice filtration of Hill-Hopkins-Ravenel \cite{HHR}.
+In this article, we use the regular slice filtration introduced by Ullman \cite{Ull13}, which is a slight adjustment of the original slice filtration of Hill--Hopkins--Ravenel \cite{HHR}.
 The adjusted version is further considered in \cite{HHR21}.
 The $n$th slice is $P_n^n:=\cofib(P_{n+1}\to P_n)$.
-The key property of $\THR$ is that $\THR(S;\Z_p)$ is \emph{very even} for quasiregular semiperfectoid ring $S$ in the following sense, which we need for the proof of Theorem \ref{TCR.1}.
+The key property of $\THR$ is that $\THR(S;\Z_p)$ is \emph{strongly even} for quasiregular semiperfectoid ring $S$ in the following sense, which we need for the proof of Theorem \ref{TCR.1}.

-\begin{thm}[Theorem \ref{THR.6}] Let $S$ be a quasiregular semiperfectoid ring.
-Then $\THR(S;\Z_p)$ is very even.
+\begin{thm}[Theorem \ref{THR.6}] Let $S$ be a quasiregular semiperfectoid ring with trivial involution.
+Then $\THR(S;\Z_p)$ is strongly even.
 In other words, we have natural equivalences of $\Z/2$-spectra

 for every integer $n$. \end{thm}